codefrau/SqueakJS/utils/JSBridge-Core.package/JSObjectProxy.class/README.md

 "Which even works from Squeak ..."
 (JS sqPlus: 3 and: 4) then: [:result | JS alert: result].

+"But instead of using JavaScript's then() function, you can use Smalltalk's semaphores!"
+JS await: (JS sqPlus: 3 and: 4).

 "If you don't need a result, just ignore the Promise" JS setTimeout: [JS alert: 'Hi'] ms: 1000.